vinterskogen/laravel-multidomain-app-example/readme.md

 ## Task

-The core idea is to build system to run and manage a swarm of web-sites that have identical structure (that use the same routes and templates), but have a different content with a site admin panel to edit content on site, and a master admin panel to add and delete sites.
+The core idea is to build system to run and manage a swarm of web-sites that have identical structure (e.g. use the same routes and pages templates), but have a different content with a site admin panel to edit content on site, and a master admin panel to add and delete sites.